openmobilityfoundation/mds-compliance-mobile/README.md

 - Deployment takes a bit of time.
 - Once deployment has finished, navigate to the app in a web browser.

+## Attribution

+- City icon by Jonathan Li from the Noun Project